Ballot Measure 11 Assault

 - Media management — When applicable, we work hard to minimize or counteract press distortion.

-Creative strategies and skilled negotiation — We leave no stone unturned in negotiations and developing a forceful defense.
+Creative strategies and skilled negotiation — We leave no stone unturned in negotiations and develop a forceful defense.

 The Prosecution Has Begun Its Work — We Should Begin Ours